jeremydumoulin/evpv-simulator/README.md

 - **ChargingScenario**: Allows for simulations of different charging scenarios.
 - **helpers.py**: Contains various utility functions used internally by other classes.

+> :information_source: While comprehensive documentation is still in progress, you can find a description of the input and output parameters for each class in the generated Sphinx documentation (located in the `docs/_build/html/index.html` folder).
+For a quick start, explore the example scripts in the `examples/` folder.
+We recommend starting with `01_advanced_typical-use.py`, which demonstrates how to utilize the three core classes with a minimal set of input parameters.
+The files `02_advanced_evcalculator-all-params.py` and `03_advanced_pvcalculator-all-params.py` provide more detailed usage of the `EVCalculator` and `PVCalculator` classes, including all available parameters (both required and optional).

-For typical use, you only need to import the three core classes:
+For a typical use, you will generally only need to import the three core classes:
 ```python
 from evpv.evcalculator import EVCalculator
 from evpv.pvcalculator import PVCalculator
 from evpv.evpvsynergies import EVPVSynergies
 ```

-> **Tip:** For a quick start, explore the example scripts in the `examples/` folder.
-We recommend starting with `01_advanced_typical-use.py`, which demonstrates how to utilize the three core classes with a minimal set of input parameters.
-The files `02_advanced_evcalculator-all-params.py` and `03_advanced_pvcalculator-all-params.py` provide more detailed usage of the `EVCalculator` and `PVCalculator` classes, including all available parameters (both required and optional).

-> **Note:** While comprehensive documentation is still in progress, you can find a description of the input and output parameters for each class in the generated Sphinx documentation (located in the `docs/_build/html/index.html` folder).

 For specific needs, you may also want to import the `MobilitySim` and `ChargingScenario` classes.
 These classes give you more control over EV charging demand estimation by separating mobility demand simulation from charging scenario simulation.
 In contrast, the `EVCalculator` class combines both tasks into a single step.
 This feature is especially useful for running independent mobility demand simulations for various trip types (e.g., home-to-work and home-to-study) and aggregating the results for use in a `ChargingScenario`.
 Note that the `EVCalculator` class essentially wraps the `EVCalculator` and `ChargingScenario` to compute the EV charging demand using only one class.